ruifig/czmut/lib/README.md

 ### `getFilename`

 Strips the path part of the specified file.
-Mostly useful to log the current file excluding the folder(s) part, to reduce noise.
+Mostly useful to log the current file excluding the folder(s) part, to reduce logging noise.
 Example:

 ```cpp